TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingBestPractices/StaticMethods/Index.rst

 ^^^^^^^^^^^^^^

-When a given class calls one of its own static methods (or from one of its parents), the code should use the selfkeyword instead of the class name.
+When a given class calls one of its own static methods (or from one of its parents), the code should use the self keyword instead of the class name.